lambci/lambci/README.md

 ![CloudFormation Step 4](https://lambci.s3.amazonaws.com/assets/cfn4.png)

-Once your stack is created (should be done in a few minutes) you're ready to start building!
+Once your stack is created (should be done in a few minutes) you're ready to add the webhook to any repository you like!

 By default LambCI only responds to pushes on the master branch and pull requests ([you can configure this](#configuration)), so try either of those – if nothing happens, then check `Services > CloudWatch > Logs` in the AWS Console and see the [Questions](#questions) section below.